tiagofabre/tiagofabre.github.io/_posts/2023-01-01-merge-sort.md

 ## Time

-The splitting phase generates `O(log n)` levels in a recurrent tree
+The splitting phase generates `O(log n)` levels in a recurrence tree

 ```
 log2(8) = 3